harquail/nook_foldlings_thesis/markdown_chapters/40_Tech_Interface_Implementation.md

 \doublespacing
 \normalsize

-Within the specific function in SketchView, pan gestures are converted into feature edges by listening to _touchesBegan_, _touchesMoved_, and _touchesEnded_.
+Within the specific function in SketchView, pan gestures are converted into feature edges by listening to $touchesBegan$, $touchesMoved$, and $touchesEnded$.
 When a pan begins, we create a new feature of the appropriate type and set it as the currently active drawing feature.
 When the pan is updated, we add and/or modify edges in the active feature.
 When the pan ends, we make final modifications to edges, validate the feature, and add it to the sketch.

 Of course, the implementation of pan delegate methods varies widely between  features.
 For example, a diagonal pan with the box fold tool selected would create folds and cuts to form a box between the start and end point, whereas the same touch in the freeform tool would create an invalid feature consisting of a line.